wuertele/Drupal-Deployer/README.txt

   1) Disable it via CSS in your theme:

-     body #admin_menu_icon { display: none; }
+     body #admin_menu-icon { display: none; }

   2) Alter the image by overriding the theme function:

-     Copy the whole function theme_admin_menu_icon() into your template.php, rename it to f.e. phptemplate_admin_menu_icon() and customize the output.
+     Copy the whole function theme_admin_menu_icon() into your template.php, rename it to f.e. phptemplate_admin_menu_icon() and customize the output according to your needs.

 -- TROUBLESHOOTING --

+* If admin menu is not displayed, check the following steps:

+  - Is the 'access administration menu' permission enabled?

+  - Does your theme output $closure?
+(See FAQ below for more info)

-* If your theme uses absolute or fixed positioned elements, and the default margin-top for <BODY> is not sufficient, you need to override admin_menu's stylesheet in your theme.
+* If your theme uses absolute or fixed positioned elements, and the default margin-top for <BODY> is not sufficient, you need to override admin menu's stylesheet in your theme.

-* If menu entries in admin_menu are rendered behind a flash movie object, you need to add the following property to your flash object:
+* If admin menu is rendered behind a flash movie object, you need to add the following property to your flash object(s):
 <code>
 <param name="wmode" value="transparent" />
 </code>